Extending SaaS Applications

 Create an Extension Project (Template)

-Extension projects are standard CAP projects extending the base application.
-Create one for your base app, following these steps:
+Extension projects are standard CAP projects extending the SaaS application.
+Create one for your SaaS app following these steps:

 Create a new CAP project —